advaitsamudralwar/FLEXIBLE_ORB_SLAM3/README.md

 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
-Dowload and install instructions can be found at: http://opencv.org. **Required at leat 3.0.
-Tested with OpenCV 3.2.0 and 4.4.0**.
+Dowload and install instructions can be found at: http://opencv.org.
+**Required at leat 3.0.
+Tested with OpenCV 3.2.0**

 ## Eigen3
 Required by g2o (see below).
-Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.
+Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.Tested with version 3.3.50**.

 ## DBoW2 and g2o (Included in Thirdparty folder)
 We use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 Both modified libraries (which are BSD) are included in the *Thirdparty* folder.